creosB/AI-Side-Panel-Extension/README.md

 - **Side Panel Access**: Opens a sidebar in Chrome for quick access to AI sites.
 - **Customizable Shortcut**: Use the `ALT + Q` shortcut to toggle the side panel on and off.
-- **Easy Navigation**: Navigate to popular AI platforms like Gemini and ChatGPT without cluttering your main browser window.
+- **Easy Navigation**: Navigate to popular AI platforms like Gemini, ChatGPT, Claude, and Copilot without cluttering your main browser window.

 ## Installation